 Marking the Week, the US Embassy in Nepal is partnering with the United States Educational Foundation Nepal, Kathmandu University, and the American Center to host various events.

-The series of planned activities include a special ‘Get Inspired’ program, Higher Education Administrator Workshop, presentation of Nepali alumni of US varsities, a student visa presentation, a webinar and an online college fair.
+The series of planned activities include a special ‘Get Inspired’ program, a Higher Education Administrator Workshop, presentation of Nepali alumni of US varsities, a student visa presentation, a webinar and an online college fair.

 The Week will conclude with an education mela promoting US higher education and opportunities for Nepali students.